jdkunesh/jdkunesh.github.io/about.markdown

 I've been been fortunate to consult or work with awesome organizations from A to Z including: 3M, American Airlines, the Chicago Field Museum, the Clinton Foundation, the Dali Lama Center, Edelman, Emory University, Fellowes Manufacturing, GE Healthcare, Giant Bike, The Grammy Foundation, IBM, Intel, Jabber, LeapFrog, Lockheed Martin, the Mayo Clinic, McDonald's, Microsoft, the NFL, NORC at the University of Chicago, New York Presbyterian Hospital, SAP Fieldglass, Simon Properties, Threadless, United Airlines, UX for Good, Walt Disney Corporation, and bunches more you've never heard of.
 I am an advisor to [Designation](https://designation.io/), [Greenhouse: the Center of Social Innovation](https://www.ghouseinnovation.com), and [Side Door](https://www.sidedooraccess.com).

-I'm open to growth, product, and design roles as a speaker, advisor, or team member.
-I'm interested in using growth and design skills to transform customers and grow positive brands and products at scale with a focus on growth, internationalization, inclusion, and accessibility.